Pairwise Target Rotation for Factor Models: Proposed Method

+This prior matrix suggests that $X_{1}$ and $X_{2}$ should be ``grouped" together and that $X_{3}$, $X_{4}$, and $X_{5}$ should constitute another group.
+However, among $X_{3}$, $X_{4}$, and $X_{5}$, it is expected that $X_{5}$ will not ``belong as much" to the group compared to the other two.
+In other words, while $X_{5}$ is grouped together with $X_{3}$ and $X_{4}$, it is only relatively weakly similar (compared to how similar $X_{3}$ and $X_{4}$ are).

+Another way to extend the prior matrix $\bm{\underline{C}}$ is to modify it to allow partial specifications.
+To do so, we can simply redefine $Y$ as

-For example, suppose again that there are five (6) variables $X_{1},\dots,X_{6}$.
+Then, $\omega$ is computed ignoring pairs of manifest variables where $c_{i,j}=\Delta$.
+For example, suppose that there are six (6) variables $X_{1},\dots,X_{6}$.
 Next, suppose that $X_{1}$ and $X_{3}$ should be grouped together and $X_{4}$ and $X_{6}$ should be grouped together.
 However, it is unknown how $X_{2}$ and $X_{5}$ should be grouped (i.e., there is no prior information about these two variables).
-Then, a possible partial soft constraints matrix $\bm{\underline{C}}$ would be
+Then, a possible prior matrix $\bm{\underline{C}}$ would be

-The index $V$ still provides a measure of concordance with the prior information or expectation represented in $\bm{\underline{C}}$ as it still acts on the available information in a way similar to how it does for a fully specified $\bm{\underline{C}}$.
+The index $\omega$ still provides a measure of concordance with the prior information or expectation represented in $\bm{\underline{C}}$ as it still acts on the available information in a way similar to how it does for a fully specified $\bm{\underline{C}}$.
 Although this time, it is invariant with respect to models whose only differences are in variable relationships with no prior information (i.e., relationships whose prior information is $\Delta$).

+Finally, one can also use something based on the semantic similarity matrix $\bm{\underline{Q}}$, but not $\bm{\underline{Q}}$ itself directly.
+For instance, since $\bm{\underline{Q}}$ is technically a similarity matrix, one can cluster the associated questions (and by extension, the manifest variables) based on this similarity matrix.
+This can be done using general clustering methods, such as affinity propagation from \textcite{affinityProp} and $k$-medoids from \textcite{kmedoids}.
+Then, one can define block matrices (e.g., one block corresponds to one cluster) to construct the final prior matrix $\bm{\underline{C}}$ based on the obtained clusters.

+Ultimately, note that the factor model is estimated by using the correlation matrix, which can be thought of as a similarity matrix.
+The prior matrix $\bm{\underline{C}}$ (such as the semantic similarity matrix) is simply another similarity matrix that is used to resolve the rotational indeterminacy.